atyre2/atyre2.github.io/_posts/2016-04-14-the-trouble-with-tibbles.md

 ```

 So I don't have to do `sapply(df, class)` to see
 what is going on with the contents.
 This is good.
+tbls also print out only what fits on the console,
+which is also nice.

 But check this out: